ASEAN leaders condemn armed attack on Myanmar aid convoy - ExBulletin

 For the second year, the Chief General of member state Myanmar was not invited to the summit.
 He and his army forcibly seized power from the elected government of Aung San Suu Kyi in February 2021 in a power grab that escalated into a civil war in what has become ASEAN’s most serious crisis since. its foundation in 1967.

-ASEAN leaders said they were “deeply concerned about the ongoing violence in Myanmar and called for the immediate cessation of all forms of violence and the use of force to create an enabling environment for the safe delivery and rapid humanitarian assistance and inclusive national dialogues”.
+The ASEAN leaders said they were “deeply concerned about the ongoing violence in Myanmar and called for the immediate cessation of all forms of violence and the use of force to create an environment conducive to safe and rapid delivery of humanitarian assistance and inclusive national dialogues”.

 In a further concern about Myanmar, Indonesian officials said on Sunday that 20 of their nationals, who had been trafficked into Myanmar and coerced into committing cyber scams, had been released from Myanmar’s Myawaddy township and brought to the border.
 Thai over the weekend.
 During the summit, ASEAN leaders planned to express concern over such human trafficking schemes in a joint statement, a draft copy of which was obtained by The Associated Press.